AvNav Navigation Page

 start waypoint navigation.

-the center of the chart (cross) will become the target waypoint.
+the center of the chart (crosshair) will become the target waypoint.

 only visible if there is no active route or waypoint